Content on this page is not recent and has been retained for historical reasons.

 Figure 2: Online Video option

-- This will bring up the Insert Video dialog box, as shown in Figure 3.
+- Doing so will bring up the Insert Video dialog box, as shown in Figure 3, below.

 Figure 3: Insert Video dialog box

-- This will insert and link the video within your slide, as shown in Figure 4.
+- Doing so will insert and link the video within your slide, as shown in Figure 4, below.
+You can resize and move the video clip, as needed.

 Figure 4: Video inserted on the slide